Fletcher Christian: Film portrayals

 The 1935 and 1962 films are based on the 1932 novel Mutiny on the Bounty in which Christian is a major character and is generally portrayed positively.
 The authors of that novel, Charles Nordhoff and James Norman Hall, also wrote two sequels, one of which, Pitcairn's Island, is the story of the tragic events after the mutiny that apparently resulted in Christian's death along with other violent deaths on Pitcairn Island.
 (The other sequel, Men Against the Sea, is the story of Bligh's voyage after the mutiny.)
 This series of novels uses fictionalised versions of minor crew members as narrators of the stories.

-The Bounty, released in 1984, is less sympathetic to Christian than previous treatments were.
+The 1984 film offers a less sympathetic image of Christian.